deelan01/weather_wizards/README.md

 - **User Uploads**: Allow users to upload weather data for personalized analysis.
 - **Notification System**: Send alerts for new severe weather events using APIs.

+#### 11. **Ethical Considerations**
+This project establishes and upholds proper data handling to ensure the data is transparent up to date and protects user privacy.
+Our data sources such as NOAA, FEMA and many more are properly cited and comply to public data policies.
+Aforementioned in the beginning, this project ensures user privacy is not violated by masking sensitive information from Postgres and MongoDB in a config file.
+We also made sure to use a vast number of datasets to create a non biased and fair depiction of our story and environmental impacts.
+Our efforts  reflect a promise to uphold ethical data management, data handling and data accuracy.

 This updated outline integrates **Heroku** for deployment, ensuring the project is accessible online with cloud-based data storage via MongoDB Atlas and PostgreSQL for local and production data management.